sl4m/vm/README.md

 ### Learn the basic vagrant commands

 ```
-  vagrant up     #starts vagrant
+  vagrant up     # starts vagrant
-  vagrant ssh    #SSH into vagrant
+  vagrant ssh    # SSH into vagrant
-  vagrant reload #restarts vagrant
+  vagrant reload # restarts vagrant
-  vagrant halt   #stops vagrant
+  vagrant halt   # stops vagrant
 ```

 #### Other Gotchas

-   `sudo dhclient` if your vm cannot connect to the internet (this typically happens when you use different WiFi networks)
+   `sudo dhclient` if your vm cannot connect to the internet (this typically happens when you switch from one network to another)